Some Thoughts on Longevity and Sustainability

 JM: I never thought of it that way, but that makes sense.
 I did help leaders examine themselves—and face reality and work honestly—and when the leadership changed then you saw positive improvement and transformation in the company.

-BW: Especially after dialoguing with you, I understand leaders are responsible for a lot, but I also believe consumers also share a big burden in what they are choosing to buy or invest in or support with their money in the marketplace.
+BW: Especially after dialoguing with you, I understand leaders are responsible for a lot, but I also believe consumers also share a big burden in what they are choosing to buy, or invest in, or support with their money in the marketplace.
 Sometimes it is much easier to just deal with it on that level.
-Businesses, corporations are always about the bottom-line so buyers have tremendous power in what they choose to buy or refuse to buy.
+The go-to seems to be just more and more regulation.
+Businesses are always about the bottom line so buyers have a lot of power in what they choose to buy or refuse to buy.
 What the consumers are supporting, purchasing, investing in—all those small choices accumulate.
 We talked about the challenges of the corporate model.
-What is the antidote?
-One is to not support ones that have a bad track record.
-Demanding more transparency, accountability, information about business practices.
-It’s a start.
-Many Americans tend to be convenience oriented, always wanting a bargain, but more and more are supporting local, family-owned businesses even though it costs more than chains owned by corporations.
-Some of this can take an investment in time and effort as far as researching companies, but I think it’s worth it.
-Some people don’t have the time or money to make sure everything comes from a socially responsible company, fair trade, that sort of thing, so shopping as much as possible in charity thrift stores for many items can be a decent alternative—at least you’re recycling and supporting charity instead of giving more money to a corporate CEO salary.
+Ideally, you would want to invest in or support companies that line up with your values.
+Some of this can take an investment in time and effort as far as researching companies, and asking for more transparency where there is none, but I think it’s worth it.
 The point I’m trying to make is that we’re all responsible.

 JM: You brought up a good point.
 We’re all responsible and everything we do has an impact.
 In shopping choices and also in work.
 It works both ways.
 What you choose to do with your money can make a big impact.
 And I think work especially is a rich environment to work with.
 After graduating from high school or college, most of us end up in a business or organizational environment of some kind.
 And generally speaking, we probably spend more waking time at work than we do at home.
 Where we spend a lot of our time and energy, the problems we contend with on a day to day basis, that is one of our most powerful contexts for change.
 But as you brought up that extends to what you are choosing to do with the money you earn.
 No matter who you are or where you are, everything you do on a daily basis has tremendous power and great ripple effect.
 Even if we don’t technically hold a managerial or leadership position, we’re all leaders, each in our own way, over our own realms.